-- 31. In terms of landscaping, detailed plans have been provided.
-Comments were received from the neighbouring units in Valley Gardens who were concerned about the placement of trees close to their boundaries.
-This has since been amended and the landscaping is brought further into the site which is considered acceptable. - 32.
+- 29. In terms of landscaping, detailed plans have been provided which are considered to be acceptable. - 30.
 A condition on the outline application was the implementation of a footpath link to the perimeter of the site.
-The applicant has provided a link as well as several connections through site, which are generally considered acceptable. - 33.
-The open space is beneath the power lines and up to the boundaries with Valley Gardens.
-Since the comments from the Highways, Transport and Design Manager were issued, National Grid have formally responded with no comments confirming that the Developer has been provided with profile drawings for the Overhead Line and relevant information regarding the overhead line and its safety.
-Given this land is to be used as open space and there is no formal play equipment it is not considered that the open space would be unacceptable. - 34.
+The applicant has provided a link as well as several connections through site, which are generally considered acceptable. - 31.
 The Highways Transport and Design Manager has considered the proposal from a landscape perspective and is satisfied with the scheme.

-Residual Matters

-- 35. Drainage: Whilst comments from Northumbrian Water are noted, a planning condition to control drainage was imposed at the outline stage and therefore the recommended condition is unnecessary.
-For the avoidance of doubt all future details will need to be agreed with the Local Planning Authority and relevant bodies such as the Lead Local Flood Authority and Northumbrian Water although a Suds scheme has been indicated which has been designed in accordance with the LLFA requirements. - 36.
+Comments in relation tot eh retaining walls are noted however timber crib walls are proposed which will give a softer appearance and are considered acceptable. - 32.
+Residual Matters - 33.
 Ecology: The original application was accompanied by an ecological appraisal and whilst this cannot be revisited at the reserved matters stage a condition has been recommended to ensure a checking survey is undertaken prior to commencing works on site to ensure the security of protected species and habitat.
-In addition, a European Protected Species Licence will be applied for prior to development commencing due to the presence of Great Crested Newts and Bats. - 37.
-Elementis: There is a pipeline crossing the site and the applicant has corresponded with Elementis and obtained agreement in principle to divert the pipeline which will be secured by legal agreement.
-A diversion route is able to be accommodated within the layout which will mean that that operation and maintenance of the pipeline will be unaffected
+In addition, a European Protected Species Licence will be applied for prior to development commencing due to the presence of Great Crested Newts and Bats. - 34.
+Impact on Traffic, infrastructure, antisocial behaviour; sustainability and drainage, have been considered in full on the previous applications and cannot be revisited as this application is in relation to purely the change in house types.